binhrobles/virtual-dev-environment/README.md

 # virtual-dev-environment
-Provisions an EC2 instance w/ a static public IP for use as a remote dev environment while I'm delaying buying a higher powered laptop than this chromebook.
+Provisions an EC2 instance for use as a remote dev environment while I'm delaying buying a higher powered laptop than this chromebook.

 Just using an EBS-backed AMI atm -- should assume the dev machine can / will be torn down regularly, so all work is pushed regularly into github.